SPAAM-community/AMDirT/docs/source/how_to/autofill.md

 You should use these commands when you want to contribute to AncientMetagenomeDir, by adding a newly published dataset, if it's already available on a sequencing archive (ENA/SRA).

+It is normally executed for you by a 'bot' on GitHub when you have opened a pull-request with a samplesheet, by leaving a comment of `@spaam-bot autofill <ancientmetagenomedir table name> <project id>`.
+Thus, you should also only run this command if you want to do your AncientMetagenomeDir _entirely_ locally.

 ## How

 ### `autofill`